thomaspernet/esg_metadata/02_data_analysis/01_model_train_evaluate/01_sign_of_effect/00_sign_of_effect_classification.md

        adjusted_model, dependent, adjusted_dependent, independent,
        adjusted_independent,
-       CASE WHEN social = 'True' THEN 'YES' ELSE 'NO' END AS social, CASE WHEN environmnental = 'True' THEN 'YES' ELSE 'NO' END AS environmnental, CASE WHEN governance = 'True' THEN 'YES' ELSE 'NO' END AS governance, CASE WHEN financial_crisis = True THEN 'YES' ELSE 'NO' END AS financial_crisis, CASE WHEN kyoto = True THEN 'YES' ELSE 'NO' END AS kyoto, lag,
+       CASE WHEN social = 'True' THEN 'YES' ELSE 'NO' END AS social, CASE WHEN environmental = 'True' THEN 'YES' ELSE 'NO' END AS environmental, CASE WHEN governance = 'True' THEN 'YES' ELSE 'NO' END AS governance, CASE WHEN financial_crisis = True THEN 'YES' ELSE 'NO' END AS financial_crisis, CASE WHEN kyoto = True THEN 'YES' ELSE 'NO' END AS kyoto, lag,
        interaction_term, quadratic_term, n, r2, beta,
-       sign_of_effect, significant, final_standard_error,
+       sign_of_effect,target, significant, final_standard_error,
        to_check_final, weight
 FROM
   test
   LEFT JOIN (